cecat/UtilityWatchMQTT/HASS/README.md

 ## Graphing stuff

-HA will create a sensor entity associated with the values you pass along with these topics.
+HASS will create a sensor entity associated with the values you pass along with these topics.
 You can use these to graph the sensor values you're using to determine the state of your devices (in my case, water heater, sump, and hvac fan ~= heating or cooling).

-In the HA dashboard I am using sensor cards to graph these, and if you want to get a nice, (more) detailed line graph by clicking on the card you want to specify a unit_of_measurement in your configuration.yaml file as noted above.
+In the HASS dashboard I am using sensor cards to graph these, and if you want to get a nice, (more) detailed line graph by clicking on the card you want to specify a unit_of_measurement in your configuration.yaml file as noted above.